hisubram/mobilefoundation/jsonstore.md

 All of the following code examples are written in pseudocode that looks similar to JavaScript.

-**Note:** Use adapters for the Transport Layer.
+Use adapters for the Transport Layer.
 Some of the advantages of using adapters are XML to JSON, security, filtering, and decoupling of server-side code and client-side code.
+{: note}

 **Internal data source API: JSONStore**
 After you get an accessor to the collection, call the `getAllDirty` API to get all documents that are marked as dirty.
 These documents have local-only changes that you want to send to the external data source through a transport layer.